pnsn/GFAST/README.txt

      A word of caution: the calling sequences have been altered for C's benefit so the Python legacy source will likely be unable to call any GFASTc module directly without modification to the call sequence.
-     I do not recommend using this functionality until the c_src hass stabilized.
+     I do not recommend using this functionality until the src has stabilized.
 This is because the Python to C interfaces are low priority for development at the project onset.